What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 • Leaving out what makes your business different.

+These issues weaken your entire business plan overview section, making your plan look generic.
 Avoiding these mistakes not only strengthens your overview but reinforces the points discussed in The Most Common Mistakes in Business – How to Avoid Small Business Traps.

 Free Company Overview Builder Checklist (Downloadable Template)